Vinay-Venkatesh/macbook-bootstrapping/README.md

 - A Mac running macOS (This is tested in Apple Silicon).
 - Xcode Command Line Tools (the setup script will prompt or require them for some installs).
-- An internet connection and disable VPN is any for downloading Homebrew, packages, and theme/plugins.
+- An internet connection and disable firewalls is any for downloading Homebrew, packages, and theme/plugins.

 ## Quickstart